 You see where I’m going with this.
 Do the research.

 There are few stories out there that are able to weave in a mass amount of finicky details without sacrificing readers.
 Novels like The Night Circus by Erin Morgenstern create a character out of the world, and walk the fine line of losing their storylines.
-That presents a wealth of details about the Circus itself, which are fascinating.
+That book presents a wealth of details about the Circus itself, which are fascinating.
 It does run the risk of losing the story itself with its mass number of POV characters and some story plateaus.
 (Note: it’s one of my favorite novels anyway.)

 A novel like Memoirs of a Geisha presents the details that only pertain to the protagonist and her situation – he could have focused more on politics, for example, but mainly focused on tight-focus personal politics and what affected Sayuri in her quest to survive as a geisha.
 That doesn’t mean that World War II was ignored.
 In fact, knowledge of it was crucial to the third act of the book, because it does affect Sayuri.
 But you don’t read the novel because of its deep dive into World War II Japan.